EVE-Tools/emdr_consumer/README.md

 --- | --- | ---
 EMDR_RELAY_URL | tcp://relay-eu-germany-1.eve-emdr.com:8050 | EMDR relay to connect to
 NSQD_SERVER_IP | 127.0.0.1:4150 | Hostname/IP of the NSQD instance to connect to
+GENERATOR_NAME_FILTER | (.\*) | Only forward messages by a generator whose name matches this regex (see input example below).
+Remember to properly escape special characters in the regex.
+GENERATOR_VERSION_FILTER | (.\*) | Only forward messages by a generator whose version matches this regex (see input example below).
+Remember to properly escape special characters in the regex.

 ## Todo
 - [ ] Also process `history` messages if necessary later on